 With shoulder dystocia, the mother is also at risk of suffering major blood loss.
 This is often caused by tearing during childbirth, and if not responded to promptly by medical staff can put the mother’s life in danger.
 Damage can also be done to the mother’s bladder in these situations.

 After a Preventable Birth Injury, Speak to a Lawyer

 Childbirth is stressful enough.
 When birth injuries occur, it can become overwhelming.
 You are not alone, however, and you do have rights that protect mothers and children injured during birth.
-Call the Kansas City birth injury attorneys at Norton & Norton, P.C., today at 816-454-5800 to discuss what happened.
+Call the Kansas City birth injury attorneys at Norton & Spencer, P.C., today at 816-454-5800 to discuss what happened.
 We can help to take some of the burden off your shoulders and get your child the compensation he or she will need for the future.